 Simply put, we provide free, healthy, vegan meals to our community.
-We believe that food is a human right, and to that end we are here working to feed those in our community without question or prerequisite.
-Currently we are hosting Free Community Meals once a month, but are currently laying the ground work to increase that to weekly by the end of 2024, and, with your help, daily by the end of 2025.
-Join us in feeding our community.
+We believe that food is a human right, and to that end we are here working to feed anyone without question or prerequisite.

 Current Projects :